Ryan Zimmerman’s abdominal strain is bad enough that the All-Star third baseman is headed to the 15-day disabled list, according to a club source.

 The Nationals have just one infielder currently on their 40-man roster in first baseman Chris Marrero, but both Jerry Hairston Jr. and Alex Cora can play third base so the Nationals do already have options on their 25-man roster.
 The player they call up could be just to be sure they are not left shorthanded on their bench.

-Outfielder Roger Bernadina would be considered an option but he has not been playing with Triple-A Syracuse due to a family issue so it is not likely the Nationals call him up in this particular case.
+Outfielder Roger Bernadina would be considered an option but he has not been playing recently, away from Triple-A Syracuse due to a family issue, so it is not likely the Nationals call him up in this particular case.
 Brian Bixler is another possible choice.
 Bixler performed very well in major league spring training and is hitting .319 in four games with Syracuse this season (6-for-19) with a .381 on-base percentage and .481 slugging percentage.

 Marrero could also be an option.
 Though defensively he’d only serve to give first baseman Adam LaRoche, who is also ailing, a few days off, he could be valuable as a pinch hitter.
 In four games he’s 2-for-16 (.125) with one double, three RBIs and three walks.